strawgate/C3-Inventory/README.md

 These two settings adjust how long after startup the Service Monitor should wait before reporting a service failure and before attempting remediation.
 If these settings are not set, the Service Monitor defaults to waiting for 5 minutes after system startup before reporting on service failure and before attempting remediation.

 There are premade fixlets in the C3 Inventory site for setting these values to 5, 10, and 15 minutes.

+#### Monitoring Processes

+You can also monitor processes that do not correspond to a service by activating the Analysis: "Process Monitor - Windows" and configuring services to monitor using the prefix, "besprocessmonitor-" instead of "besservicemonitor" to make sure that individual processes are running on the system.
+Process Monitor does not have any capability for performing automatic remediation (just reporting) if a process has failed.

+To help simplify and automate this process we have provided a [helper script](https://github.com/strawgate/C3-Inventory/blob/master/Helpers/Monitor-Process.ps1), written in powershell, which prompts you for a friendly process group name and for the list of process and generates/imports a fixlet.

 ## Temporary Administrative Rights